GastonMazzei/TraceMeOut/README.md

 <b>Results</b> (🚧<i>Under construction!</i>🚧)

-For the simple case of the binary classification task of listening to music on YouTube Vs having the video paused (the database for the 4 CPU cores is currently part of this repo in `processed_trace`), the results of the neural net should be inserted here! 😃
+For the simple case of the binary classification task of listening to music on YouTube Vs having the video paused (the database for the 4 CPU cores is currently part of this repo in `processed_trace`.
+20-30 secs. of trace data sampled at 100 microseconds led to the ~5Mb databases), the results of the neural net should be inserted here! 😃

 <b>Requirements</b>